Part of the AEO Hub — browse all 28 AEO guides.

 Related reading

 This article covers both classic AI share of voice and the proprietary Revenue SOV framework — when each one matters, and why mention-count SOV is a vanity number once you can join citations to Stripe revenue.
-For a pure methodology walkthrough of classic SOV with a worked 3-brand × 30-prompt example (no Revenue SOV layer), see How to Measure Share of Voice in AI Search (2026 Methodology).
+The worked 3-brand × 30-prompt example above walks the full classic-SOV calculation if you want the pure methodology.
 For the broader AI traffic measurement context, see AI Traffic Analytics in 2026: The Complete Playbook.
+And for the revenue-join half Attrifast actually ships — the per-engine attribution that turns a tracker's classic SOV into Revenue SOV — see the revenue attribution feature page and the per-engine guides for ChatGPT, Perplexity, Claude, and Gemini.

 References